Thairo Estrada Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.3 K/9, which ranks 21st in MLB.
+- The Marlins pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Marlins' 4.47 team ERA ranks 18th among all MLB pitching staffs.
+- The Marlins have a 4.33 team ERA that ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 17 home runs (one per game), the 10th-fewest in the league.
+- The Marlins allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Cabrera (0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.
+- The Marlins are sending Rogers (1-2) out to make his fourth start of the season.
+He is 1-2 with a 4.20 ERA and 16 strikeouts through 15 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Philadelphia Phillies, when he tossed five innings, surrendering two earned runs while allowing seven hits.
+- In his most recent time out on Friday, the left-hander went six innings against the Arizona Diamondbacks, giving up one earned run while surrendering five hits.

-- The 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
-Opponents are hitting .214 against him.
+- The 25-year-old has amassed an ERA of 4.20, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.